meljaszuk/Responsive-Webiste-EcoPots/README.md

 # POTR POTS Frontend Development

-## Project has been migrated to new Repository and upgraded to VUE 3 + Vite
+## Project has been migrated to a new repository and upgraded to VUE 3 + Vite

 **NEW Demo Version:** [DEMO](https://meljaszuk.github.io/Eco-Pots-Vue/)